RetroPie/RetroPie-Docs/docs/Super-Nintendo-Entertainment-System.md

 ### snes9x-rpi

 An optional emulator that is identical to PiSNES in that it is based on the same version of SNES9x, has the same inaccurate sound emulation, and SFX/SA1/SFX2 games do not work.
-Where this emulator differs is that it doesn't have the option of exiting the emulator by using Select+Start and requires a keyboard to exit without [advanced controller configuration](https://retropie.org.uk/docs/Universal-Controller-Calibration-&-Mapping-Using-xboxdrv/).
+Where this emulator differs is that it requires a keyboard to exit without [advanced controller configuration](Universal-Controller-Calibration-&-Mapping-Using-xboxdrv).
 How well it performs compared to PiSNES is currently unknown.

 ## ROMS